 In a village setting just outside Pocklington, this is the kind of small primary where families tend to know one another quickly, and where the school’s role as a community anchor matters.
 With a published capacity of 119 and an age range of 3 to 11, it is a compact setting by design, which can suit pupils who benefit from familiarity and consistent routines.

 Academic performance, based on the most recent published key stage 2 measures, sits below England average overall.
-In 2024, 62.67% of pupils reached the expected standard in reading, writing and mathematics combined, which is close to the England average of 62%.
-The higher standard figure is 12.67%, above the England average of 8%, suggesting a smaller top end performing strongly even when the overall profile is mixed.
+In the 2025 dataset, 50% of pupils reached the expected standard in reading, writing and mathematics combined.
+The higher standard figure is 0%, so the current profile is weaker at both the expected and higher standard than the previous wording suggested.

 Practicalities are a genuine strength for working families.
 The school publishes breakfast club (7.45am to 8.55am) and after-school club (3.30pm to 6.00pm), with clearly stated session prices for 2024/25.